 There are, however, a few limited exceptions for certain drug offenses committed by persons under 21 years old.
 In place of an expungement, persons with federal convictions may be interested in obtaining a Presidential Pardon.
 While Presidential Pardons are not equivalent to expungements and will not seal the record of the conviction, they will help restore certain legal rights.

 Expungements are important to consider when applying for work because expunged convictions should not show up in background checks.
 An expunged state-level criminal conviction is sealed and treated as though it does not exist.
 While federal crimes cannot be expunged and might be seen in a background check, expunged state crimes will not show up.
-Speak to our Pennsylvania federal crime defense attorneys for more information.
+Speak to our Philadelphia money laundering defense attorneys for more information.

 Call Our Federal Crimes Defense Lawyers